 The 4 Best 600 Watt Horticultural LED Lights

-Cirrus LED Systems Titan 3 — Most Customizable Spectrum Via Leaf App
+Cirrus LED Systems T300 — Most Customizable Spectrum Via Leaf App

-The Titan 3 from Cirrus LED Systems (link goes to the product page) is brand-new and one of the most technologically advanced lights on the market.
+The T300 from Cirrus LED Systems (link goes to the product page) is brand-new and one of the most technologically advanced lights on the market.
+It was previously known as the Titan 3.
 Among its many groundbreaking features, the most notable is the proprietary mCOB array.

 This unique COB technology has been designed to maximize power and efficiency and the result is an actual power usage of only 250 watts in a light that equals the output of a 600w HPS system.